booternetes-III-springonetour-july-2021/cat-service-release-ops/README.md

 ArgoCD uses a CRD called an "Application" to manage deployments to Kubernetes.
 The Application checks for updates to Kubernetes manifests and applies them when changes are detected.
-Hence, you need to configure an Application to poll for changes to the `cat-service-ops` repo, which contains the yaml manifests for `cat-service`.
+Hence, you need to configure an Application to poll for changes to the `cat-service-release-ops` repo, which contains the yaml manifests for `cat-service-release`.
-Notice that the files in `cat-service-ops/manifests` use kustomize to define two overlays: dev and prod.
+Notice that the files in `cat-service-release-ops/manifests` use kustomize to define two overlays: dev and prod.
 Accordingly, you will create an ArgoCD Application for dev and another for prod.

-Before proceeding, the layout of the files in `cat-service-ops/manifests` requires disabling the kustomize load restrictor.
+Before proceeding, the layout of the files in `cat-service-release-ops/manifests` requires disabling the kustomize load restrictor.
 To do this with ArgoCD, run the following command.
 ```shell
 yq eval '.data."kustomize.buildOptions" = "--load_restrictor LoadRestrictionsNone"' <(kubectl get cm argocd-cm -o yaml -n argocd) | kubectl apply -f -